smartcontractkit/documentation/docs/Using Any API/multi-variable-responses.md

 Note that this example contract is hardcoded to work on _Kovan_ testnet.
 The job spec for the Chainlink node in this example can be found [here](/docs/example-job-spec-multi-word/).

-## Choosing Link token address, Oracle and JobId
+## Setting the LINK token address, Oracle, and JobId

 [`setChainlinkToken`](/docs/chainlink-framework/#setchainlinktoken) function allows to set the Link token address on the [network](/docs/link-token-contracts/) you are deploying to. [`setChainlinkOracle`](/docs/chainlink-framework/#setchainlinkoracle) function allows to set a specific Chainlink node that a contract makes an API call from, and `jobId` refers to a specific job for that node to run.
 Each job is unique and returns different types of data.